GenomicMedLab/variation-normalizer-manuscript/README.md

 ## Running Notebooks

 This section provides information about the notebooks and the order that they should be run in.
+The Table of Contents, in the notebooks that have them, will link to the sections in the notebooks.
+You must use VS Code in order for Table of Contents links to work.

 > [!IMPORTANT]
 > You must have the [Docker containers](#2-variation-normalizer-docker-container) running.